-Alanna Eakin is an emerging British painter.
-She completed a BA in Fine Art at Central Saint Martin’s London, graduating in 2010.
+Alanna Eakin (b.1988) is a British painter.
+She lives in London and works from her studio in Wimbledon.
+Graduating in 2010 with a BA in Fine Art at Central Saint Martin’s London.
+Alanna took a step back after graduating.
 It is only in the past few years Alanna has gone on to seriously develop her professional art career and has since taken part in several exhibitions and art fairs in London and nationwide.
-Alanna is currently working from her studio in Wimbledon, London.
+Her work is constantly evolving and developing.

-Alanna's approach is inspired by the likes of Joan Mitchell, Helen Frankenthaler, Monet, Tracey Emin, Peter Doig, Georgia O'Keeffe and many more.
+Alanna's approach is inspired by the likes of Henri Matisse, Joan Mitchell, Helen Frankenthaler, Monet, Peter Doig, Georgia O'Keeffe and many more.

 Occasionally (every month or so) I send out an email to my subscribers with updates from my studio, new work and details of any upcoming live events where you can see my work and meet me in person.
 If you would like to receive these riveting emails then please drop your email address in the box :-)